jaateixeira/nameit/The NameIt standard for naming journal articles in pdf file.md

 According to the NameIt standard such article in pdf format should be file-named as

 `"Grady et al. (2019).
 Emotions in storybooks: A comparison of storybooks that represent ethnic and racial groups in the United States.
-Psychology of Popular Media Culture, American Psychological Association".pdf`
+Psychology of Popular Media Culture, American Psychological Association.pdf"